jay-johnson/celery-connectors/README.rst

     ::

+        # if you do not have docker compose installed, you can try installing it with:
+        # pip install docker-compose
         start-redis-and-rabbitmq.sh

     Or if your docker version and OS support container volume-mounting, then you can persist Redis and RabbitMQ messages and data to disk with: